The Soldier's Details

 Albert (Snr) enlisted 4 January 1915 aged 20 years also with 11th Battalion, 4th Reinforcements.
 He was 6 feet tall and his Service No. 1536.
 Albert (Snr) was invalided back to Australia in 1915.
 He met his wife-to-be while recuperating.

 After the war, Albert (Snr) acquired a War Service Farm at Wickepin where several of Barney’s siblings were born.
 The family settled into the community and the 1925 Electoral Roll records show Evelyn and Albert (Snr) at ‘Oak View’, Norman’s Lake (near Wickepin).
 Albert (Snr) was involved in cricket, football and continued his participation with boxing and other community events.
+It is believed the Facey family lived at Wickepin from 1922 to 1934.

 With the depression the Facey family were forced to leave their farm and return to city life where Albert (Snr) gained employment with the Tramways.
 Again he became involved with the community.
 He was Tramways Union representative for other members and began an interest in local council.